Selection Process – Generally

 – Law Review members are chosen through a Write-On Competition;

-- You Have One Week to write your case comment;
+– You have 14 days to write your case comment;

 – There is a large packet;